-The cased coil must be placed downstream of the furnace.
+The cased coil must be placed downstream in the supply air of the furnace.
 In horizontal installations, the apex of the coil may point either toward or away from the furnace.
 See the coil Installer's Guide for more details.